DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

-#Overview#
+#How to develop a Scribengin Dataflow#

-This howto will show you how to create a single dataflow, how to configure and how to run
+This howto will show you how to create, configure, and run a single, reliable dataflow

+##Sample code##
+[You can find lots of sample code here](https://github.com/Nventdata/NeverwinterDP/tree/master/scribengin/dataflow/log-sample).
+The code comes complete with unit tests, a release script, and a run script that allows you to deploy and run the sample in a single command.

+##Overview##
-In order to create a dataflow  or dataflow chain you need to have the data, understand your data structure, come up an idea how do you want to transform your data and where do you want to store the transformed data.
+In order to create a dataflow (or chain of dataflows) you need to prepare your sources and sinks, have data in the source, understand your data structure, and decide how to transform the data.

-The following log splitter sample will show you how to create a dataflow, a dataflow chain with the requirements:

-1. Prepare the data:
- - Create a kafka log appender, configure hadoop, zookeeper, kafka ... to use the kafka log appender to collect the log data into a log topic
- - Create a dummy server that is periodically output the log data to the kafka log topic as well.
-2. Implement the log splitter dataflow
+1. Implement the log splitter dataflow
-  - Create a splitter dataflow that split the log into 3 categories info, warn, error according to the log level
+  - Create a dataflow that reads in logs from Kafka
-  - Store each log category in 3 different kafka topic info, warn, error
+  - Based on the log level, write that log to a corresponding kafka topic - info, warn, and error
-3. Implement the log splitter dataflow chain
+1. Implement the log splitter dataflow chain
-  - Reuse the log splitter as 2
+  - Create a persister dataflow
+  - The persister should read in logs from the kafka topics info, warn, and error
-  - Create a persister dataflow, the persister should take the message output by (2) and store to kafka, hdfs or s3
+  - The persister will then move the logs to permanent storage - kafka, hdfs or s3
-4. Configure, deploy and run
+1. Configure, deploy and run
   - Create a configuration for the single dataflow and dataflow chain
-  - Deploy the dataflow or dataflow chain to scribengin
+  - Deploy the dataflow or dataflow chain to Scribengin
   - Run the dataflow or the dataflow chain

-You can find the log sample code in the NeverwinterDP/scribengin/dataflow/log-sample project.
-The code come with unit test, release script, and run script that allow you to deploy and run the sample in a single command.

 #Develop The Log Splitter Dataflow#